-Dean Mead’s Capitol Report follows below.
-Around 2,000 bills were introduced in the Florida Legislature this year, a fraction of which survived final passage.
-The Capitol Report highlights some of the bills that passed the Legislature that may affect your businesses or practice groups.
+Dean Mead’s Government Relations and Lobbying Team is pleased to present the 2017 Capitol Report.
+There were 1,719 bills introduced in the Florida Legislature this year, a fraction of which survived final passage.
+The Capitol Report highlights some of the bills that passed the Legislature that may affect your businesses or clients.
 We have provided a short summary of the important provisions within each bill.

 The Governor has now acted on all legislation in this report, and the appropriate Session Law number follows the summary on each bill.
 The full text of each enrolled bill, as well as applicable legislative staff reports, are available on the legislative web sites (http://www.flsenate.gov; http://www.myfloridahouse.com).